-We are currently representing clients in a number of states and are accepting Polaris fire cases in all 50 states.
-If you have been injured by a fire in a Polaris vehicle, please call us for a free consultation and information.
+We are currently representing clients in a number of states and are accepting Polaris fire and other defect cases in all 50 states.
+If you have been injured in a Polaris vehicle, please call us for a free consultation and information.
 We are here to answer your questions.
 Should you choose to hire us, there will be no cost to you until we recover money for you, as we handle these cases on a contingency fee.

 Call (801) 901-3470 For A Free Case Review

 Despite Polaris’ recalls, some Polaris RZRs are still starting on fire.
 Some people are still being seriously injured.
 Polaris has issued additional recalls of vehicles with model years through 2018.
 Models of the Polaris Sportsman, Polaris Ranger, Polaris General, and Polaris ACE have also been recalled due to fire hazard.
 In December of 2017, the Consumer Product Safety Commission issued a statement that users of vehicles were still reporting total-loss fires affecting vehicles that had already been repaired as part of a recall.